AdobeDocs/uxp-indesign/src/pages/resources/recipes/file-operation/index.md

 ```
 Allowed values for `localFileSystem` are:
 - `plugin`: Default value.
 Provides access to the sandbox.
-- `request`: Let's you request the user to select a folder location of their choice.
+- `request`: Let's you request the user to select a location of their choice.
 - `fullAccess`: Provides full access to the user file system
-//TODO Q: Does fullAccess file system include system folders?

 *Protip*: Make sure you pick the most accurate permission for your use case because in the future we may ask users to provide their consent based on it.
 You may find 'fullAccess' to be the least restrictive and hence the safest to pick, but a user may not be comfortable giving full access to their system unless it's absolutely necessary and might deny the installation of your plugin.

-### Schemas
+### Schemes
-UXP provides a shorthand representation of these locations via schemas.
+UXP provides a shorthand representation of these locations via schemes.

-For sandbox, you can use `plugin:/`, `plugin-data:/`and `plugin-temp:/`. // TODO Q: Do these work in scripts? <br></br>
+For sandbox, you can use `plugin:/`, `plugin-data:/`and `plugin-temp:/`. <!-- // TODO Q: Do these work in scripts? <br></br> -->
 And, for other locations, use `file:/`.

 ```html